vim-ctrlspace/vim-ctrlspace/README.md

     Bundle "szw/vim-ctrlspace"

-to you `.vimrc`.
+to your `.vimrc`.

-If you want to increase fuzzy search speed, make sure you have decent Ruby bindings enabled in (compiled into) your Vim.
+If you want to increase plugin speed (e.g. fuzzy search), make sure you have decent Ruby bindings enabled in (compiled into) your Vim.
 The plugin will try to use your Ruby by default.

 Usage
 -----